 Homomorphic encryption applications

-Microsoft uses fully homomorphic encryption to construct a fast PSI protocol with a small communication overhead that works particularly well when one of the two sets is much smaller than the other and is secure against semi-honest adversaries.
-The tech company has already implemented PSI in their Edge browser, in a feature called Password Monitor.
+Microsoft uses fully homomorphic encryption to develop a PSI protocol that is not only fast but also has minimal communication overhead.
+This protocol is particularly effective when one set is significantly smaller than the other and maintains security against semi-honest adversaries.
+Microsoft has integrated this technology into their Edge browser through a feature named Password Monitor.

 “The feature notifies users if any of their saved passwords have been found in a third-party breach.
 All this is done while ensuring Microsoft doesn’t learn the user’s passwords.
 The underlying technology ensures privacy and security of the user’s passwords, which means that neither Microsoft nor any other party can learn the user’s passwords while they are being monitored,” reads a Microsoft Research blog.